The hard-edge tacnode process for Brownian motion: Model and main results

 \subsubsection{Large $N$ asymptotic result}

-As mentioned in the introduction, we want to analyze the $N\to\infty$ limit under the scaling limit where the probability that the top Brownian motion without conditioning crosses the threshold $h$ stays asymptotically away from $0$ and $1$.
+Next we take the number of Brownian paths $N\to\infty$.
+We choose the scaling in a way that the following condition holds.
+The probability that $N$ non-intersecting Brownian bridges stay below the rescaled threshold $r$ should stay asymptotically away from $0$ and $1$.
 This means that we need to scale the threshold $r$ as well as time and space as follows:

 with $H\leq 0$.
 Let us first describe ingredients of the limiting correlation kernel.
 For any parameter $s$, let

 Then we introduce the functions

 and the shifted GOE kernel